Aiven-Open/s3-connector-for-apache-kafka/README.md

 When you finish developing the feature and is sure Commons won't need to change:
 1. Make a proper release of Commons.
-2. Publish the artifact to the currently used globally accesible repository.
+2. Publish the artifact to the currently used globally accessible repository.
 3. Change the version of Commons in the connector to the published one.

 ### Integration testing